-The Securities & Exchange Commission (the “SEC”) is the primary overseer and regulator of the U.S. securities markets.
-Each year the SEC brings hundreds of civil enforcement actions against individuals and companies for violation of the securities laws.
+The Securities & Exchange Commission (the “SEC”) is the primary regulator of the U.S. Securities markets.
+FINRA is a non-governmental organization that regulates member brokerage firms and exchange markets.
+Each year, securities regulators brings hundreds of civil enforcement actions against individuals and companies for violation of securities laws.
 Typical infractions include insider trading, accounting fraud, and providing false or misleading information about securities and the companies that issue them.

-Paul and Chris have decades of experience representing companies, officers, directors, and employees in matters being investigated by the SEC.
-As federal prosecutors, they investigated and charged public companies, officers, directors, brokers, and individuals, and worked on numerous parallel investigations with the SEC.
-From responding to SEC voluntary requests and subpoenas, to representing individuals at proffers or depositions, to assisting clients through all stages of an SEC investigation to trial, Paul and Chris have the necessary experience to obtain the best results for their clients.
+Our team of attorneys and former federal prosecutors have decades of experience representing companies, officers, directors, and employees in matters being investigated by the SEC, FINRA, and state securities regulators.
+The Firm’s former federal prosecutors are uniquely experienced because, while in government services, they investigated and charged public companies, officers, directors, brokers, and individuals, and worked on numerous parallel investigations with the SEC.
+Now, as defense counsel, the Firm’s attorneys have vast experience responding to SEC voluntary requests and subpoenas, representing individuals at proffers, OTRs, or depositions, and assisting clients through all stages of an SEC investigation to trial.
+We have the necessary experience to obtain the best results for our clients.

 Defended multi-billion dollar companies in SEC inquiries and related internal investigations concerning loan loss reserves, fair value accounting and valuation, and risk disclosures regarding mortgage-backed securities and debt obligations